bbauska/meta-react-basics/README.md

   width="70%" />
 </p>

-Now, I'll execute the command npm init, React app dot .
+<p>Now, I'll execute the command npm init, React app dot .</p>

-The dot character instructs VS Code to run this command in the current folder.
+<p>The dot character instructs VS Code to run this command in the current
+folder.</p>

-In other words, I'm using Create React app to build a new app for me inside this folder.
+<p>In other words, I'm using Create React app to build a new app for me
+inside this folder.</p>

-I execute this command by pressing the Enter key.
+<p>I execute this command by pressing the Enter key.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s11-b. npm start (44) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->